carltheperson/advanced-js-objects/chapters/chapter-0.md

 # Chapter 0 - Introduction

 The main resource used to write this book was the [ECMAScript specification](https://tc39.es/ecma262/) which is the specification that JavaScript adheres to.
 It describes in detail how the language should behave.
-As a learning resource, it's fantastic although very dense and long (around 1300 pages).
-I spent a lot of time studying the specification and decided to write a shorter more intuitive resource.
+As a learning resource, it's fantastic, although very dense and long (around 1300 pages).
+I spent a lot of time studying the specification and decided to write a shorter, more intuitive resource.
 Since I didn't have time to do this for the entire language, I picked the most interesting part to me, objects.

 ## Prerequisites